 Finally, a proper ambidextrous gaming mouse (of the mice I’ve looked at, anyway).
 After the sort-of-but-not-really symmetrical designs of the Steelseries Rival 110 and the HyperX Pulsefire FPS, the Asus ROG Pugio is the real deal, offering right and left-handed comfort in equal measure.

 It’s quite expensive as gaming mice go, coming in at £62 in the UK and $90 in the US, but much like the Asus ROG Gladius II, the Pugio comes with a number of handy extras to help make up for it.
 There’s no second USB cable, sadly, but you do get two spare Omron switches and a pair of side button covers.
-If you’re left-handed and in need of a new mouse, read on.

 The Pugio feels quite small after the Gladius II, even for my tiddly digits, so those with larger hands may not find it particularly comfortable.
 Indeed, standing just 37mm off the ground, it’s almost an entire centimetre shorter than its Gladius sibling, which makes the whole mouse feel quite low and flat.
 It’s still a good size for me personally, but it’s borderline to say the least.